-Recommendation 10: IOSCO should develop simple and consistent measure(s) of leverage in funds with due consideration of appropriate netting and hedging assumptions.
-This would enhance authorities' understanding of risks that leverage in funds may create, facilitate more meaningful monitoring of leverage, and help enable direct comparisons across funds and at a global level.
-IOSCO should also consider developing more risk-based measure(s) to complement the initial measure(s) and enhance the monitoring of leverage across funds at a global level.
+Recommendation 10: IOSCO should identify and/or develop consistent measures of leverage in funds to facilitate more meaningful monitoring of leverage for financial stability purposes, and help enable direct comparisons across funds and at a global level.
+IOSCO should also consider identifying and/or developing more risk-based measure(s) to complement the initial measures with a view to enhance authorities' understanding and monitoring of risks that leverage in funds may create.
+In both cases, IOSCO should give consideration to appropriate netting and hedging assumptions and where relevant build on existing measures.

-Recommendation 11: Authorities should collect data on leverage in funds, monitor the use of leverage by funds not subject to leverage limits or which pose significant leverage-related risks to the financial system, and take action when appropriate.
+Recommendation 11: Authorities should collect data on leverage in funds, monitor the use of leverage by funds not subject to leverage limits or which may pose significant leverage-related risks to the financial system, and take action when appropriate.

-Recommendation 12: IOSCO should collect national/regional aggregated data on leverage across its member jurisdictions based on the simple and consistent measures(s) it develops.
+Recommendation 12: IOSCO should collect national/regional aggregated data on leverage across its member jurisdictions based on the consistent measures it develops.